 Understanding College World Series Betting Lines

-From this betting line, you can see the point spread (Oregon State favored to win by at least 2 ½ points.
+From this betting line, you can see the point spread (Oregon State favored to win by at least 1 ½ runs.
 You can see the money line bet (Oregon State favored to win outright).
-You can also see the total bet (oddsmakers project at least 10 combined runs, the favorite pick is taking that the teams will score more than 10 runs).
-You also see the positive/negative signs and the corresponding numbers that we discussed.
+You can also see the total bet (oddsmakers project at least 10 combined runs, with the favorite pick being that the teams will score more than 10 runs).
+You also see the positive/negative signs and the corresponding numbers that we discussed, which indicate payouts.

 An example of a prop bet would be something like: